Helping parents prepare for your child’s surgery

-You and your child's anesthesiologist will discuss the method of anesthesia that will be best for your child.
+You and your child’s anesthesiologist will discuss the Anesthesia: Questions and Answers (Spanish and Somali translations available at link) that will be best for your child.

 Planning for surgery can involve learning lots of new information.
 It can help to write down some of your questions as you’re thinking about them so you remember to ask about specific concerns.